AnyLogic

 sshd 9406 root 4u IPv6 10473818 0t0 TCP *:22 (LISTEN)

 In this line, sshd is the application name, 22 is the port, and 9406 is the process number.
-LISTEN means the port is open and accepts new connections.
+LISTEN means that the port is open and accepting new connections.

 3. Check the iptables configuration by running the following command: